 So, you’ve selected the Gleim EA prep course to help you study for the enrolled agent exam.
 Congratulations, you’ve already made a solid choice in terms of test preparation!
 Gleim gets consistently positive reviews from both students and critics.
 However, once you’ve invested your money and time in this resource, you want to make sure you get the most out of it.
 Gleim’s Enrolled Agent Study Guide offers some unique features you’ll love to use.

-To make the most of your study time, take our advice and make sure to avoid the following five pitfalls.
+To make the most of your study time, take our advice and avoid the following five pitfalls.
 Whatever you do, don’t…

 One of Gleim EA’s major selling points is its massive bank of more than 3,500 test questions.
 Knowing this, you may be tempted to skip right to the practice exam and forgo the Diagnostic Quizzes.
 However, this would be a mistake.
 These quizzes help identify your areas of strength and weakness, letting you know where to focus your studies.
 You won’t even have to do this work — the software gathers detailed analytics on your performance as you go.

-If you’ve chosen Gleim, you’re already paying a bit more than you would for most IRS enrolled agent exam study guides, so make sure you get your money’s worth.
-Having access to a Personal Counselor — a real person who will act as your mentor and guide — is a huge advantage.
+If you’ve chosen Gleim, you’re already paying more than you would for most IRS enrolled agent exam study guides, so make sure you get your money’s worth.
+Access to a Personal Counselor- a real person who will act as your mentor and guide- is a huge advantage.
 Few other EA test prep companies offer this option.
-Additionally, you’ll have a phone and email access to a whole panel of accounting experts to answer any questions you might have about the material.
+Additionally, you’ll have phone and email access to a whole panel of accounting experts to answer any questions you might have about the material.

 Although you do want to use your time wisely, don’t try to cut corners.
-Gleim breaks down the material for each of the three SEE test parts into Study Units.
-Part 1 contains 13 units, Part 2 contains 20 units, and Part 3 contains 7 units.
+Gleim breaks down the material for the three SEE test parts into Study Units.
+Part 1 contains 13 units, Part 2 contains 20, and Part 3 contains 7.
 All of these Study Units exist for a reason.
 Even if you’ve been working in tax prep for years, you need to ensure that your knowledge of the field is entirely up to date.
-Since Gleim’s materials are primarily online, the company can update them as necessary, meaning that you won’t waste time on outdated material.
+Since Gleim’s materials are primarily online, the company can update them as necessary, meaning you won’t waste time on outdated material.